OrganicClick/react-portfolio-react-challenge/README.md

  - Referenced for how to change pages within React application (https://stackoverflow.com/questions/49649767/reactjs-how-do-you-switch-between-pages-in-react)
  - Referenced for how to keep a clicked navigation button highlighted (https://www.sitepoint.com/community/t/how-do-i-keep-a-clicked-navigation-button-highlighted/104751)
  - Referenced my own gist for implementing regex for determining what is a valid email address (https://gist.github.com/OrganicClick/28d61520a28a6f26997e042445f4dd77)
+ - Post referenced for creating a Contact form for a React application (https://medium.com/@thomasaugot/create-a-react-contact-form-with-email-js-cad2c8606f33)

 ## Contact
 To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com